 Each year a number of the highest ranked crossings that have not been addressed in prior programs are selected for review.
-A preliminary review of these crossings is conducted to verify crossing inventory information.
+A preliminary review of the crossings is conducted to verify crossing inventory information.
+A schematic of the formula is shown on the following page.